shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-04-transfer.md

 # Next

-Now that we have funded our account and made a transfer, let's move on to perform a more trickier transfer a ***Swap**.
-With ContractKit, you can always exchange your cUSD to CELO and the other way around.
-Let’s see how we can do that.
+Now that we have funded our account and made a transfer, let's move on to perform a more advanced kind of transfer: a **Swap**.
+With ContractKit, you can always exchange your **cUSD** to **CELO** and the other way around.
+Let’s learn how we can do that in the next tutorial!